 A safety feature that doesn’t always come to peoples’ minds is the brake system.
 The brakes allow the driver to bring their vehicle to a sudden stop when something unexpected occurs ahead or when there is an obstacle that needs to be maneuvered around.
 The brakes also assist when driving in tricky weather conditions.

 Traction control is another safety feature that most people don’t necessarily think about all too much.
 This electronically controlled system limits the spin of the wheels when the driver attempts to accelerate.
-It does so in order for the drive wheels to have maximum traction.
-This is especially helpful when starting off in icy or wet conditions and/or when launching with a high-horsepower engine.
+It does so for the drive wheels to have the maximum traction.
+This is especially helpful when starting in icy or wet conditions and/or when launching with a high-horsepower engine.

-Although used often, blind spot warning is another safety device in vehicles that often gets forgotten.
+Although used often, the blind-spot warning is another safety device in vehicles that often gets forgotten.
 However, it serves quite an important role.
 Using cameras or radar, this device illuminates an icon or gives a ding when warning of another vehicle driving close by in the neighboring lane—usually hidden from the direct view of the driver.